hhuwpf/iFAD8/README.md

 --------------------------------------------------------------------------
 **2. The Algorithms**

-The FAD8 and iFAD8 algorithms are described in Wu et al. (2020).
-The .pdf file of this paper (file 2019WR026507.pdf) and the Java codes that implement the algorithms are provided.
+The FAD8 and iFAD8 algorithms are described in Wu et al. [2020].
+The Java codes that implement the algorithms are provided.
 The original paper should be cited appropriately whenever FAD8 or iFAD8 is used.

 **Citation: **
 Wu, P., Liu, J., Han, X., Liang, Z., Liu, Y., & Fei, J. (2020).
 Nondispersive drainage direction simulation based on flexible triangular facets.
 Water Resources Research, 55, e2019WR026507. https://doi.org/10.1029/2019WR026507